The Basics

 The Basics are an Australian band, formed by Wally De Backer and Kris Schroeder in 2002, later joined by Tim Heath.
 Their style has been described as anything from 'indie-pop' to 'rock'n'roll', though their records show they span a wide range of genres, including reggae, pop-rock, folk, country, and electro-pop.

-With well over 2,500 shows under their belt, their live performances are well known for their energy, sense of humour and proto-punk sensibilities.

 History

 Formation

 The Basics were formed after Schroeder met De Backer at the March 2002 "going away party" in Melbourne of now LA-based engineer/producer Chris "Tek" O'Ryan.
 The event was to see off the young aspiring producer, who was about to depart for Los Angeles, and together with a number of musician friends, the two jammed on some blues-rock standards.
 Later that night, they bonded over a mutual love of The Beatles, 1970s and 1980s cartoon theme songs and old Sierra adventure games.

 Initially, they played around Melbourne as an acoustic guitar/drums combo, starting at The Opposition in Frankston and the House of Fools in Footscray, where in late 2002 they met Michael Hubbard and later invited him to join them on electric guitar.
 Though lacking any real experience with the instrument, Schroeder willingly purchased his first bass guitar, and the trio was born.
 During this time, the group start performing songs with more complicated three-part harmony.

 During late 2002 and early 2003, The Basics recorded and released an album called Get Back through MGM Distribution.
 They began what was to become regular tours of the East and West coasts of Australia.